JoarGunnarsson/Raytracing/README.md

 ### Notes

 This project does not explicitly support objects intersecting other objects, and can result in inaccurate results in regard to transparent and refractive materials.
+As a consequence of this fact, plane objects should only have a refractive index equal to 1.